tfaehse/DashcamCleaner/README.md

 - choose an output location
 - hit start!

-The options adjust the resulting video's frames per second, the frame memory optimization laid out in [the roadmap](Roadmap).
-Blur size, face and plate thresholds are Anonymizer parameters - they adjust the size of the Gaussian blur and the detection thresholds for the detector.
+The options adjust parameters of the detection algorithm and post processing options laid out in [the roadmap](Roadmap).
+The detection threshold and inference size are direct parameters of the YOLOv5 detector, they provide the main controls for detection quality and speed that can be tweaked.
+In short:

-Experience has shown that Anonymizer's blurring algorithm, while producing beautiful results, can get a bit slow for larger resolutions.
-Checking the custom blur radio button results in a much simpler and faster OpenCV solution.
-Increasing the area to be blurred and using ROI info from previous frames is only possible using this method.
+- Each recognized object, i.e. a face or a license plate, possesses a confidence value that describes how likely it is to actually be a license plate.
+Increasing the threshold results in fewer false positives, at the cost of potential false negatives
+- The performance of the detector depends on the input size of the image, so the resolution of the video.
+The inference scale option allows downscaling the input for detections only.
+The result is faster detection with reduced precision. _NOTE:_ The output video still uses the full resolution from the input video, there is no loss in quality!
+Only detection runs at a lower resolution.

+The blur size determines how strongly detected faces and license plates are blurred.
+Boxes around faces and license plates can be enlarged by a factor between 0.8 and 10 using the ROI enlargement dial.

+Sometimes, a license plate might be missed for just one frame.
+This one frame, usually 1/30th of a second long, still means the license plate or face could easily be identified - a computationally very cheap (as opposed to increasing the inference scale) way to fix such false negatives can be the frame memory option.
+In essence, it blurs not only the detected boxes in the current frame, it also blurs regions that were detected in __n__ frames before.
+Especially in combination with ROI enlargement and videos without very quick movement, this method can hide away missed detections.

-For reference: a 1080p30fps video from my 70mai 1S is blurred at around 1,2 frames per second, ie a 1 minute clip takes <30 minutes to blur on a 5820K/GTX1060.
-Not perfect, but it removes a lot of manual labor :)
+For reference: even at 1080p inference, i.e. an inference scale of 1, a 1080p30fps video from my 70mai 1S is now blurred at around 10 frames per second, a 1 minute clip takes ~3 minutes to blur on a 5820K/GTX1060.
+A 10x improvement over the previous solution, with better results!

 <!-- ROADMAP -->
 ## Roadmap

+With the transition to a customized YOLOv5 detector, the original targets for the tool have been met.
+Performance is satisfactory and detection quality is very promising.
+However, work remains:

+- retrain the model with better data, e.g. more faces and more high quality media
+- include
+- release standalone executable

 As of now, each frame is treated individually.
 Issues arise when a plate or a face is missed by Anonymizer in a single frame, as it will be clearly visible in the video and require manual correction.
 Possible ideas to combat this behavior include:
 - a "frame memory": plate and face positions from the last n frames are also blurred → implemented, useful for static plates/faces
 - proper plate/face tracking across frames